zerothi/sisl/docs/rst/files.rst

       this may be generated using `sdata siesta.TBT.nc --tbt-av<script_sdata>`.

   ``XV``
-      `XVSileSiesta` is the currently runned geometry in SIESTA.
+      `XVSileSiesta` is the currently runned geometry in Siesta.

 * `VASP`_
   File formats inherent to VASP: